NigelEarle/AWS-CSA-Notes-2018/Application Services/Exam Tips/README.md

 - You can throttle API Gateway to prevent attacks
 - You can log results to CloudWatch
 - If you are using JS/AJAX that uses multiple domains with API Gateway, ensure that you have CORS enabled on API Gateway

+## Kinesis

+- Know the difference between Kinesis Streams and Kinesis Firehose.
+You will be given scenario questions and you must choose the most relevant service

+- High level understanding of Kinesis Analytics